-Light and airy, sweet and moist this glazed German Lemon Pound Cake (Zitronenkuchen) is bursting with flavor.
+Light and airy, sweet, and moist this glazed German Lemon Sponge Cake (Zitronenkuchen) is bursting with flavor.
 And is irresistible.
-With only seven ingredients, it’s easy to make.
+With only seven ingredients, it's easy to make.

 This recipe is perfect to finish any meal or to treat your family to an irresistible afternoon dessert.
 It's a delicious addition to any dessert buffet.
 Serve it with a side of homemade mint whipped cream to make this treat extra special.

-The German pound cake recipe is similar to the popular Bee Sting Cake.
+This sponge cake recipe is similar to our popular Bee Sting Cake.
 Both recipes have similar ingredients, are easy to make, popular, and incredibly delicious.

 One of the really nice things about this lemon sheet cake is that it's easy to wrap and pack.
 Perfect if you want to delight your guests with some yummy take-home leftovers.

 BUTTER - Use unsweetened butter for this recipe and allow the butter to warm to room temperature.

 SUGAR - Use 1 ½ cups of granulated sugar for the batter and 2 cups of powdered sugar (also referred to as confectioner's sugar) for the glaze.

 LEMON - Use the zest of three lemons and the juice of one lemon for the batter.
 Use the juice of one and a half lemons to make the glaze.